Install PPTP Using the following command

 Under the Routing tab, disable Peer DNS through tunnel (if desired) and enable the option to only use VPN connection for these addresses and enter your network subnet.
 If the machines on your network use addresses like 192.168.100.X, use something like the following

 That’s it You’re done.
 To connect to the VPN, click the NetworkManager applet, and follow the menus to your newly configured connection.
 Enter your username, password, and domain, and you should be connected to your VPN server.

 - linux connection to windows vpn

 - linux vpn to windows server

-- linux connect to vpn command line
+- linux to windows vpn connection

-- ubuntu server connect to vpn
+- how to connect linux to windows vpn